David5258/Spending-Profile-Analysis-of-Japan-Inbound-Tourism/README.md

 # Japan Inbound Tourism Data Analysis

 ## Executive Summary
-Tourism in Japan has been on the rise for various reasons.As Japan reopens its borders, understanding who spends, how much, and why has never been more critical.
-This project dives deep into over a decade of inbound tourism data, analyzing over 125,000+ data points across 17 countries and $5B+ in tourist spending by focusing on two core dimensions:
+Tourism in Japan has been on the rise for various reasons.
+As Japan reopens its borders, understanding who spends, how much, and why has never been more critical.
+This project dives deep into over a decade of inbound tourism data, analyzing 125,000+ data points across 17 countries and $5B+ in tourist spending by focusing on two core dimensions:

 1. **Total Spending by Country**: Understand which markets contribute the most in absolute monetary terms.
 2. **Year-over-Year (YOY) Growth Rate**: Identify emerging or declining tourist markets based on annual changes.